 In space, we play to flow

-A full “Player’s Guide” will be released in September, including all the details of the game rules, safewords and practical info needed to leave Earth for the Belt and fully enjoy a few days’ life in space.
+A full “Design Document” is online and it will be updated with everything you need to know, including all the details of the game rules, safewords and practical info needed to leave Earth for the Belt and fully enjoy a few days’ life in space.

 For the time being, if are curious about our play style, here you can read some details about other larps we created in the past.
 Every larp is different, but we think you can get some insight: Black Friday ("Style" page, and Player's Guide); Dracarys (main rules, and Player's Guide); The Rebels on the mountain ("Design and themes" page, and Player's Guide).

 A philosopher once asked: "Are we human because we gaze at the stars, or do we gaze at them because we are human?"
 Pointless, really...
 "Do the stars gaze back?"
 Now that's a question.
 Neil Gaiman, “Stardust”, 1999

 23rd century.
 Mankind managed to cross the boundaries of its home planet and explored the whole Solar System.
 Mars has been colonized, outposts of different kind have been built on multiple moons of various planets, as well as the asteroid belt.
 Space stations now dot the night’s sky.

 However, scientific progress was not followed by social or moral revolutions.
 Humanity has not changed its soul.
 Racism, distrust, greed and will of supremacy are still deeply rooted, and have found new ways and new means to emerge.